frankmarazita/blog/content/blog/2024-07-11-how-i-take-notes-with-obsidian/index.md

 Having a Git repository tracking my notes is a great backup solution.
 I can easily revert to a previous version of a note if I make a mistake or delete something by accident.
 I can also easily see the changes I've made to a note over time.
 I have Obsidian Git configured to commit changes to a private Git repository every 5 minutes.

 The other notable part of my setup is that I have a docker container running Obsidian in a VNC container.
 This allows me to access my notes from any device that has an internet connection via the web browser.
 This is useful for when I want to access my notes from a device that I don't want to copy my notes to.
 I can connect via Tailscale or ssh tunnel.
+Enabling the `Web viewer` core plugin is quite useful for viewing webpages inside of the VNC container.

 ### Plugins and Customisation